 Care for Children- Supporting Children in Families

-Care for Children works with governments to take children out of orphanages and place them into local foster families.
-Seed funding is provided in the early stages to offset the set up costs to the government.
-This results in a sustainable family placement system for orphans and abandoned children.
+Care for Children works with governments to take orphaned and abandoned children out of orphanages and place them into local foster families.
+Through our innovative and sustainable system of training and seed funding we enable governments in Asia to set up effective family placement programmes.

 Charity information: Care For Children

 UNICEF estimate that there are upwards of 8 million children in the world growing up in institutional care.
-This can seriously harm their cognitive, emotional and physical development.
-Children who have grown up in institutions face significant risks of developing anxiety and depression and attention deficit disorders.
+This type of upbringing can seriously harm their cognitive, emotional and physical development.
+Children who have grown up in institutions also face significant risks of developing anxiety, depression and attention deficit disorders.
 They are also vulnerable to trafficking, exploitation and becoming involved in criminal activities.

 we aim to solve this problem by working with those governments who are most reliant on institutional care to help them move to a family based care model.
 Care for Children are successful because we have a unique approach which is simultaneously top down and grassroots;

 We work closely with high level government officials to advocate real structural change,